A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints: V. Connection to previous work

 \subsection{A. Ideal gas}

-In this subsection, under the ideal-gas assumption, we demonstrate the geometric structure of thermodynamics constructed in the preceding sections.
+In this subsection, under the ideal gas assumption, we demonstrate the geometric structure of thermodynamics constructed in the preceding sections.
 The form of the Helmholtz free-energy density for the ideal gas is known as

 where $R$ represents the gas constant; $\mu^{o}(\tilde{T})=\{\mu_{m}^{o}(\tilde{T})\}$ and $\nu^{o}(\tilde{T})=\{\nu_{i}^{o}(\tilde{T})\}$ denote the standard chemical potentials of open and confined chemicals, which are functions only of the temperature $\tilde{T}$.
 Details of the definitions of $\mu^{o}(\tilde{T})$ and $\nu^{o}(\tilde{T})$ are shown in Appendix B. By using Eq. (\ref{TPg}), we can calculate the partial grand potential density as